-The first patient was dosed in this study in April 2022, with a total of three patients treated in the first dose escalation level.
-Similar to fadraciclib this Phase 1/2 registration-directed trial uses a streamlined design and will first determine in a dose escalation stage the recommended Phase 2 dose (RP2D) for single-agent CYC140.
+The first patient was dosed in this study in April 2022 and treated at the second dose escalation level.
+Similar to fadraciclib this Phase 1/2 registration-directed trial uses a streamlined design and will first determine in a dose escalation stage the recommended Phase 2 dose (or RP2D) for single-agent CYC140.
 Once RP2D has been established, the trial will immediately enter into proof-of-concept, cohort stage, using a Simon 2-stage design.
-In this stage CYC140 will be administered to patients in up to 7 mechanistically relevant cohorts including patients with bladder, breast, colorectal (including KRAS mutant), hepatocellular and biliary tract, and lung cancers (both small cell and non-small cell), as well as lymphomas.
+In this stage CYC140 will be administered to patients in up to seven mechanistically relevant cohorts including patients with bladder, breast, colorectal (including KRAS mutant), hepatocellular and biliary tract, and lung cancers (both small cell and non-small cell), as well as lymphomas.
 An additional basket cohort will enroll patients with biomarkers relevant to the drug's mechanism, including MYC amplified tumors.
 The protocol allows for expansion of individual cohorts based on response which may allow acceleration of the clinical development and registration plan for CYC140.